thatcherfreeman/utility-dctls/README.md

 **ACES Gamma**: Pulldown menu in which you select from ACES (Linear), ACEScc, and ACEScct.
 This is where you specify the gamma of the image that is being fed into this DCTL.

 **Exposure Adjustment**: Specifies the number of stops to increase or decrease (negative) exposure.

 ---

+### Arri LogC3 EI Conversion DCTL

+In Arri's LogC3 cameras, every choice of EI results in a slightly different log curve.
+This dctl allows you to convert between them so that you can get a consistent linearization regardless of EI selection on-set.
+Note that EI 800 is the default used by Resolve's CST and most other transforms.

+#### DCTL Parameters
+**Input Transfer Function**: Control which log curve was used during recording, as input to this node.

+**Output Transfer Function**: Control which transfer function to output.

+---